Medical detective work is next phase in Ebola fight

 The overall cost of the Ebola response could rise to around $4.1 billion, said U.N.
 Special Envoy on Ebola David Nabarro.

-To accomplish Phase Two, the U.N. health agency will mobilize 900 epidemiologists, triple the number currently available, he said.
+To accomplish Phase Two, the U.N. health agency will mobilise 900 epidemiologists, triple the number currently available, he said.
 Around half will be foreigners.